AyElma/Github_for_social_nework_analysis/README.md

 Github API rest V3 <br />
 Pygithub library <br />

-for the dataset extracted using the code described in the notebook that is converted to html page :
+for the dataset that extracted using the code described in the notebook that is converted to html page :
 <a href="https://drive.google.com/open?id=1oK0eK5eCIBMf8_HuQ19cIhjBpPASkq7N">Dataset</a>